ponchotitlan/markdown-cv/index.md

 ### Experienced in

-Automated provisioning/orchestration/reconciliation of networking services
+Automated provisioning, orchestration, and reconciliation of networking services

 DevOps & NetDevOps design and tooling

 Software development lifecycle with Agile methodologies

-Software projects leadership, performing requirements gathering, systems design, code reviews, quality coding enforcement, SCM management
+Leadership in software projects: requirements gathering, systems design, code reviews, quality enforcement, and SCM management

-Technical Presentation for customer & academic contexts
+Technical presentations for customer and academic contexts

-Developer Advocacy in public events
+Developer Advocacy at public events